Rayleigh-Taylor Instability in a Relativistic Fireball on a Moving Computational Grid: Results

 We plot the value of $\chi$ for all characteristic waves in Figure \ref{fig:chi} for ${\Gamma = 10, 30,}$ and $100$.
 As $t \rightarrow t_M$, the characteristic waves approach constant values of $\chi$.
+From these three examples, it appears that the forward position of the RT fingers approaches a value of $\chi \sim 2.5$ which does not depend sensitively on $\Gamma$.
+Since the forward shock is described by the self-similar Blandford-McKee solution, we can in principle use this value of $\chi$ to determine what fraction of the forward shock has been penetrated.
+We calculate the ``penetration depth" of the RT fingers, defined as

+where $\tau = T^{0 0} - \rho u^0$ is the (non-rest-mass) energy density and $r_{RT}$ denotes the forward-most radial position of the RT fingers.
+A straightforward calculation using the Blandford-McKee solution yields $d = \chi^{-17/12} \approx 0.27$ of the forward shock is affected by the instability, though this assumes an ultrarelativistic forward shock, and that the forward shock carries most of the explosion energy, neglecting the energy in the ejecta.
+We can avoid these assumptions by calculating this directly from the data.
+In this case, we determine how far the instability has penetrated into the shock by calculating the ratio

-From these three examples, it appears that the forward position of the Rayleigh-Taylor fingers approaches a value of $\chi \sim 2.5$ which is independent of $\Gamma$.
-We might expect from this that turbulence should be present in about one third of the energy behind the shock, though in practice we find this fraction is closer to 10\%.
-This is the percentage which is turbulent and therefore magnetized by Rayleigh-Taylor (we calculate the magnetization in \S \ref{sec:turb}).
-After $t = t_M$, the shock moves away from the fingers quickly and have no further impact on the forward shock dynamics.
+where the brackets denote an average over the polar angle, $\theta$.
+We find in a direct calculation that the penetration depth is a function of time, which is close to 1/3 when $t \sim 0.3 t_M$ but decreases with time, and is of order $10\%$ around $t = t_M$ (upper-right panel of Figure \ref{fig:chi}).
+At $t = t_M$, $d = 11\%$ for $\Gamma=10$, $8\%$ for $\Gamma=30$, and $6\%$ for $\Gamma=100$.
+This is the percentage which is turbulent and therefore magnetized by RT (we calculate the magnetization in \S \ref{sec:turb}).
+After $t = t_M$, the shock moves away from the fingers quickly and they have no further impact on the forward shock dynamics.
+This will be discussed in more detail in the next section.